phongdshh-debug/Ghost-MSG/README.md

 - Create an account and set up your profile
 - Chat in real time with friends or groups
-- View other users’ public profiles
+- View other users public profiles
 - See who is online
 - Manage your personal digital wallet
 - Send and receive digital payments securely